wp-plugins/uber-nocaptcha-recaptcha/README.txt

 Nothing gets passed it if the reCaptcha doesn't validate.

-A few notes about the sections above:
+A few notes about the plugin:

 *   Supports audio or image captcha types
+*   Can generate the reCaptcha image / audio type in a number of predefined languages
-*   Adds reCaptcha form to WordPress login form
+*   Adds reCaptcha protection to the WordPress login form
-*   Adds reCaptcha form to WordPress register form
+*   Adds reCaptcha protection to the WordPress register form
-*   Adds reCaptcha form to WordPress comment form
+*   Adds reCaptcha protection to the WordPress comment form
+*   Adds reCaptcha protection to the WordPress recover password form

 == Installation ==